 Ukraine central bank chief: I quit over smears and pressure to take bad decisions

+Zelenskiy's party is discussing several potential candidates and will aim to confirm the appointment in parliament between July 14 and 17, lawmaker Iryna Vereshchuk said, according to Interfax Ukraine.
+The candidates include Danylo Hetmantsev, head of the parliamentary finance committee, and a member of Zelenskiy's party.

+They also include the head of the central bank's supervisory council, Bohdan Danylyshyn; Kyrylo Shevchenko, the head of the state-run Ukrgasbank, and Volodymyr Lavrenchuk, the former head of Raiffeisen Bank Aval, she added.
 Smoliy's deputy Kateryna Rozhkova took temporary charge and told reporters at a briefing that maintaining the central bank's independence would remain a "red line", and that it would not be pressured into printing money.
-Smoliy said he also foresaw no change to the central bank's policy towards PrivatBank, the country's largest lender, whose fate is crucial to Ukraine receiving loans under a $5 billion deal from the International Monetary Fund.

-Danylo Hetmantsev, the head of the parliamentary finance committee and a member of Zelenskiy's party, praised Smoliy for lowering interest rates and inflation but blamed him for letting the hryvnia rise and for restricting access to cheap credit.

 ALSO READ